Login Sign Up EN / FR

 In my village, there is a girl younger than me who was not circumcised because I raised the issue with her parents.
 I told them how painful and traumatized the operation had been and how I had come to no longer trust my own parents.
 They decided they wanted to spare their daughter this.

-I finally realized that her periods were so painful that it was impossible for her to come to school.
+I eventually realised that her periods were so painful that it was impossible for her to come to school.’

 A teacher